gre/developer-portal/_docs/nano-app/build.md

 #### Using the Clang Static Analyzer

-The Docker image includes the [Clang Static Analyzer](https://clang-analyzer.llvm.org/), which can be invoked with:
+The Docker image includes the [Clang Static Analyzer](https://clang-analyzer.llvm.org/), which can be invoked with (replace 'realpath' with your app's local path):

 ```bash
 $ # docker can be replaced with podman or buildah without sudo